Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 5. To build, use:
 > cmake --build build
-6. Now that the source code has been compiled and linked, and the executable created imply navigate to the build/bin/debug folder using:
+6. Now that the source code has been compiled and linked, and the executable created imply navigate to the build/bin/debug directory using:
 > cd build/bin/debug
 7. Lastly, drag any .txt test files into this same directory and run using:
 > ./pokerEval [FILENAME].txt